 Get more info on each of these options in my champagne 101 guide, which explains how to choose the right bottle.
 I recommend choosing one in the $10-20 range.

 Dry champagne, which will say “brut” on the label, is a good pick to pair with the sweetness of the elderflower.

 This NYE cocktail is fantastic and you definitely need to make a round of them for your New Year’s party!
 (Or at the very least brunch with your girlfriends next month.)

 If this Elderflower French 75 cocktail isn’t for you, I’ve got more ideas!
-Today Erin, Madison, Meghan and I are all sharing cocktails worth toasting with your besties.
+Today my friends and I are all sharing cocktails worth toasting with your besties.
 Check out their drink recipes below!

 - Raspberry Mint Sparklers by Cake ‘n Knife